dhvaneshshah97/dhvaneshshah97/README.md

 ## About me 😄

-I'm Dhvanesh Shah, a Computer Science student and an aspirant Full-Stack Web Developer.
-I love making apps with React.
-Exploring and developing new apps is what gives me the true happiness.
+I'm Dhvanesh Shah, a CS Grad student at San Diego State University and an aspirant Software Development Engineer.
+I have strong fundamentals in CS and have an expertise in Problem-Solving.
+My Favourite tool for Problem-Solving is Python.
+Besides, I have experience in MERN Stack and Mobile development with Flutter and React-Native.

 * 🔭 I’m currently working on my project [Blog App with Django](https://github.com/dhvaneshshah97/Blog_App_Django)
 * 🌱 I’m currently learning Flutter & Django